tsvwg/udp-ecn/draft-ietf-tsvwg-udp-ecn.md

 Throughout this document, "Apple" refers to both macOS and iOS.

-# Receiving the ECN field
+# Receiving ECN codepoints

-Network devices can change the ECN field in the IP header.
+Network devices can change the ECN codepoint in the IP header.
 Since this feedback is required at the packet sender, the packet receiver needs to extract this codepoint from the UDP socket in order to report to the sender.

-There are two components to this: setting the socket to report incoming ECN field, and retrieving the ECN field for each incoming packet.
+There are two components to this: setting the socket to report incoming ECN marks, and retrieving the ECN codepoint for each incoming packet.

-Note that Apple platforms additionally provide a framework for network connections that allows receiving the ECN field when using UDP without traditional socket option semantics.
+Note that Apple platforms additionally provide a framework for network connections that allows receiving ECN flags when using UDP without traditional socket option semantics.
 When sending or receiving UDP datagrams, IP protocol metadata carries ECN information in both directions.
 See
 {{APPLE-NETWORK-FRAMEWORK}}.

-## Setting the socket to report incoming ECN fields
+## Setting the socket to report incoming ECN codepoints

 ### Linux, Apple, and FreeBSD

-To receive the ECN field, applications set a socket option to true using a setsockopt() call.
+To receive ECN codepoints, applications set a socket option to true using a setsockopt() call.

 On all platforms, IPv4 sockets require the IPPROTO_IP-level socket option with